 10. Quiet Time

-Quiet time is a good benefit to have in order to remain calm and focus on all the good things in your life.
+Quiet time is an excellent benefit to remain calm and focus on all the good things in your life.

 Sometimes, I like to meditate as a way to clear my head.
 When I do that, I feel less stressed than I did before my quiet time.
-Doing that also gives me the opportunity to think clearly and not burn out.
+Doing that also allows me to think clearly and not burn out.